Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 Final Thoughts

-In Bangkok, you have incredible access to:
+Bangkok gives you access to:

-- Traditional craftsmanship worth preserving
+- Traditional craftsmanship with centuries of refinement

-- Emerging sustainable designers
+- A new generation of sustainable Thai designers

-- International sustainable brands
+- International sustainable brands in major malls

-- Thriving secondhand markets
+- Active secondhand markets at Chatuchak and online

 Need Help Building a Sustainable Wardrobe?